paxdev/paxdev.github.io/_posts/2021-10-12-create-a-local-root-ca.md

 choco install openssl
 ```

-You'll now need to close and re-open your `PowerShell` window to ensure that you get the updated path.
-(I find `refreshenv` does not work reliably for me.)
+You'll now need to close and re-open your `PowerShell` window to ensure that you get the updated path. *(I find `refreshenv` does not work reliably for me.)*

 ## Generating the Root CA

 You may find it helpful to create a folder to work in.
 I'm working on my secondary HDD on `D:\`.
-Adjust your patch accordingly
+Adjust your path accordingly

 ```shell
 md \certificates